Matan Shtepel

 CV

 Howdy!
-I'm a second-year PhD student at Carnegie Mellon working on AI Safety with the epic Andrew Ilyas.
+I'm a second-year PhD student at Carnegie Mellon working on AI Safety with the epic Andrew Ilyas and partially funded by NSF GRFP.

 Office: Gates 9213.

-Previously I worked on cryptography (including zkSNARKs, MPC, PIR, and ORAM).
+Previously at CMU, UPenn, and UCLA I worked on cryptography (including zkSNARKs, MPC, PIR, and ORAM).
 I switched to work on AI Safety because I think it is super interesting and extremely important!
+I help out with CASI.

 Contact me for any reason!
 Especially happy to hear from (ex) community college students interested in research! matan.shtepel@gmail.com